Search

 The aim of all adjustments is to support your child or young person’s pathway through school, and their ability to keep in touch with friends while living within their energy limits.

-You can book an appointment with one of our telehealth nurses, if you would like some help understanding your child or young person’s symptom and function profile.
+You can book an appointment with our Support and Telehealth Service, if you would like some help understanding your child or young person’s symptom and function profile.

 Book a Telehealth Consultation